 Cost of transport in South Korea

 South Korea boasts an advanced and extensive public transport system, making getting around the country a breeze.
-Major cities such as Seoul and Busan have integrated public transit systems, allowing passengers to save by purchasing rechargeable smart cards such as the T-money card that can be used on the subway, buses, and even in some taxis.
-Expats can buy this card to reduce their travelling expenses significantly.
+Major Korean cities like Seoul and Busan have integrated public transit systems, which allow passengers to save money by purchasing rechargeable smart cards like the T-money card to use on the subway, buses, and even in some taxis.

-It is highly unlikely that expats will need a car in South Korea, as they will have to contend with regular traffic jams, particularly in larger cities.
-Expats who opt to buy a car in the country should also be prepared to deal with maintenance, petrol, and parking fees.
+It is highly unlikely that you will need a car in South Korea, as you will have to contend with regular traffic jams, particularly in larger cities.
+If you opt to buy a car in the country, you should also be prepared to deal with maintenance, petrol, and parking fees.

-Foodstuffs that are mostly taken for granted in Western countries, such as fresh produce and cheese, will generally cost more in South Korea than an expat would have paid back home.
-Most Korean stores also sell products in bulk, making groceries quite heavy on the wallet for a single person.
+Foodstuffs that are mostly taken for granted in Western countries, such as fresh produce and cheese, will generally cost significantly more in South Korea than you would have paid back home.
+South Korea has the second-highest food prices in the OECD after Switzerland.
+Most Korean shops also sell products in bulk, making groceries quite heavy on the wallet for a single person.

-Overall, dining out is inexpensive when sticking to Korean food.
-This often makes eating out a better option than buying groceries, especially for single expats.
+Dining out is relatively affordable when sticking to Korean food, particularly at local restaurants and street food vendors.
+This often makes eating out a better option than buying groceries, especially for single people.
 Naturally, dining out at Western restaurants comes with a higher price tag.

 Cost of entertainment and eating out in South Korea

-Eating out in South Korea can range from moderately priced to expensive, depending on the type of restaurant and the location.
-The quality of food is largely high, with a focus on fresh ingredients and traditional dishes.
-Compared to many Western countries, dining out in South Korea can be cheaper or similarly priced, depending on the specific city and the individual's personal spending habits.
+Eating out in South Korea can range from quite affordable at local establishments to expensive at upscale restaurants.
+The quality of food is largely high, and there’s a strong focus on fresh ingredients and traditional dishes.
+Compared to many Western countries, dining out in South Korea is generally cheaper.

-Entertainment in South Korea can be similarly priced or even cheaper than in expats' home countries, but it depends on the specific activity and location.
-Some popular forms of entertainment, such as visiting cultural sites, watching traditional performances, and going to local festivals, can be relatively cheap or free.
+Entertainment in South Korea can be similarly priced or cheaper than in your home country, but it depends on the specific activity and location.
+Some popular forms of entertainment can be relatively affordable or free, including visiting cultural sites, watching traditional performances, and going to local festivals.
+Other activities, such as going to clubs, seeing a film, or visiting amusement parks, may be more expensive.

 Cost of education in South Korea

-The cost of education in South Korea can be expensive, particularly in international or private schools.
-Public schools are generally less expensive, but may not offer education in expats' native language.
-Many expats choose international schools because they offer a familiar language education and provide a globally recognised curriculum.
+The cost of education in South Korea is expensive, particularly at international or private schools.
+Public schools are generally less expensive but offer instruction in Korean.
+Many choose international schools because they offer a familiar language education and provide a globally recognised curriculum.

-Public schools in South Korea mainly offer instruction in Korean, which may not be ideal for expats, but they are more cost-effective and can provide a unique cultural experience for children.
-Private schools are also an option, offering a mix of Korean and international education, but they may be pricier than public schools.
+Public schools in South Korea offer instruction in Korean, which may not be ideal if your children lack language proficiency, but they are more cost-effective and can provide a unique cultural experience.
+Private bilingual schools are also an option.
+These schools offer instruction in both Korean and English, but may be pricier than public schools.

 Cost of healthcare in South Korea

 Healthcare in South Korea is much more affordable than in Western countries such as the US.
-The National Health Insurance programme is compulsory for all expats.
-Many companies will pay half the monthly fee, leaving the other half for expats to pay themselves.
+The National Health Insurance programme is compulsory for foreigners who stay in South Korea for more than six months.
+For employees, companies typically pay half the monthly premium, with the other half deducted from your salary.

 Cost of living in South Korea chart

-Prices may vary depending on the product and service provider.
-The list below shows average prices in Seoul for February 2024.
+Prices are listed in South Korean won (KRW) and may vary depending on the product and service provider.
+The list below shows average prices for Seoul in October 2025.

 Accommodation (monthly rent)